 Funding in an amount up to \$10 million will be provided in the form of a grant to Hardin County.
-This funding will assist the County with removal of vast amounts of fallen timber and debris that resulted from Hurricane Rita and make necessary repairs to the Woodway Boulevard Bridge in Hardin County, Texas.
+This funding will assist the County with removal of vast amounts of fallen timber and debris that resulted from Hurricane Rita.
 Currently, this debris is blocking ditches and drainage areas, especially in the Pine Island Bayou area, causing flooding with each subsequent storm event.